worldmaking/Max_Worldmaking_Package/source/README.md

 ## Dependencies

-Normal C++ development tools setup for the platform (Visual Studio or Xcode).
+Normal C++ development tools setup for the platform (Visual Studio 2013, or Xcode).

-It depends on having the [Max SDK package](https://github.com/Cycling74/max-sdk) also installed in the Max Packages folder, i.e. the "max-sdk" folder is found two folders up from here.
+It depends on having the [Max SDK package](https://github.com/Cycling74/max-sdk) (note, not the max6-sdk!) also installed in the Max Packages folder, i.e. the "max-sdk" folder is found two folders up from here.

 ---